-The Company has classified the Fund as a financial product subject to Article 8 of SFDR.
+The Manager in consultation with the Company has classified the Fund as a financial product subject to Article 8 of SFDR.

 In its investment approach the Sub-Investment Manager promotes ESG factors as described below.

 The Sub-Investment Manager includes evaluation of labour relations and working conditions, health and safety records and corporate social responsibility policy.